The King of Harts

 informing the viewers that Owen Hart had, indeed, died as a result of the fall; the news was not relayed to the crowd attending the event, though.
 WWE never released Over the Edge on home video in any format

 , and it retired the event name after that show.
-(WWE made the show available as part of the WWE Network's on-demand content library, albeit in edited form.)
+(WWE made the show available as part of the WWE Network's on-demand content library, albeit in edited form, out of respect for the Hart family.)
 The next night, Raw is War

 held a special tribute show that eventually picked up the nickname Raw is Owen